 But Wait!
 That Means…

 It means that if you want to sell a dropship product or build an e-commerce store, then you are going to have to provide those things that a brand provides.

 You don’t get to mark-up a product by five-hundred percent without actually bringing anything to the table.
 As you aren’t bringing the product or the logistics side of the business to the table, all you have to bring to the table is the brand, the reputation and the quality assurance.

 That is the difference between you and the faceless millions that could also do this job.
 You are the one that has to assume the risk, and you are the one that has to build the reputation of the brand.

 Returns?
 Those are your problem.
 Customer support?
 That is also your problem.
-What happens if a Chinese manufacturer runs off with your money or runs out of stock twelve weeks before Christmas?
+What happens if a Chinese manufacturer runs off with your money or runs out of stock twelve weeks before question is?
 Again, that is your problem.

 This is why I disguised a cautionary tale as a how-to guide.

 When it comes to dropship and e-commerce stores, you are assuming a lot of risk.
 Also, you are assuming that risk without controlling the product or anything about your business on the logistics side.

 Occasionally I will write an article that could go on for thousands and thousands of words.
 This is one of them.